-Rio Lagartos makes a great addition to any Yucatan itinerary.
+Rio Lagartos is one of the Yucatan’s best-kept secrets.
 This quaint fishing village sits on the northern tip of the Yucatan state, close to the Gulf of Mexico.

 If you are interested in birdwatching, seeing the famous Yucatan flamingos, or immersing yourself in nature, you will enjoy Rio Lagartos.
 Life moves at a slower pace here.